Roberta Reardon, Commissioner of Labor

 Career Background: For 15 years, Melissa has served in various government, non-profit, and private sector roles.
 She previously served as Director of Latino Affairs, the Governor's primary representative to the Latino community.
 Melissa also served as Assistant Deputy Commissioner for Worker Protection at the DOL.
 In that role, she implemented multi-agency, statewide outreach efforts.

 Throughout her career, she has also served non-profits such as the National Puerto Rican Day Parade and the Institute for Puerto Rican/Hispanic Elderly.

 Education: Melissa holds a J.D. from Hofstra University School of Law and a B.A. from Binghamton University.
 She was the President of the Delta Phi Epsilon, Binghamton Chapter.

-Molly Streb, Acting Chief of Staff
+Molly Streb, Chief of Staff

 Career Background: Before joining DOL, Molly worked in the NYS Executive Chamber for five years; most recently as the Deputy Director of Scheduling and Operations.
 In this role, she coordinated the Governor’s daily schedule and organized state-wide and regional gubernatorial events.
 During the height of the COVID-19 pandemic, Molly managed multiple New York State testing facilities in New York City.

 Education: Molly holds a B.A. in Political Science from the Catholic University of America in Washington, D.C.